qcx201/learning/README.md

 ## Free Resources

-Selected collection of self-learning resources.
+A collection of self-learning resources.

 ### Python and Programming